abrehman1901/S1-Test1/README.md

 # S1-Test1
-Scenario One - GitHub to Personal Computer
+Scenario One - GitHub to Local machine (Personal Computer)